Introduction to Student Life

 Disabled Students' Program

-The Disabled Students’ Program (DSP) is located at 260 Cesar Chavez Student Center, 510-642-0518; TTY: 510-642-6376.
-If you have a documented and verifiable disability, you may be eligible for academic accommodations and auxiliary services (such as lab assistance, notetakers, and sign language interpreters).
-A residence program for newly admitted students with physical disabilities, who use wheelchairs and require independent living services, is available as are various other services.
-If you have a visual, hearing, mobility, physical disability, or a learning or other nonapparent disability, contact DSP for information about services or visit the Disabled Students’ Program website.
+The Disabled Students’ Program (DSP) is located at 260 Cesar Chavez Student Center.
+If you have a documented and verifiable disability, you may be eligible for academic accommodations and auxiliary services (such as lab assistance, notetakers, and Sign Language interpreters).
+If you have a visual, hearing, mobility, physical disability, or a learning or other nonapparent disability, contact DSP (Voice: 510-642-0518; TTY: 510-642-6376) or visit the Disabled Students’ Program website.

 The UC Berkeley Story

-Founded in the wake of the gold rush by leaders of the newly established 31st state, the University of California's flagship campus at Berkeley has become one of the preeminent universities in the world.
-Its early guiding lights, charged with providing education (both "practical" and "classical") for the state's people, gradually established a distinguished faculty (with 22 Nobel laureates to date), a stellar research library, and more than 170 academic departments and programs.
+Founded in the wake of the gold rush by leaders of the newly established 31st state, the University of California's flagship campus at Berkeley is now one of the top-ranked universities in the world.
+Originally charged with providing education (both "practical" and "classical") to the state's people, Berkeley gradually established a distinguished faculty (with 38 Nobel laureates to date), 14 colleges and schools, and more than 280 degree programs.

 This California institution became a catalyst of economic growth and social innovation — the place where vitamin E was discovered, a lost Scarlatti opera found, the flu virus identified, and the nation's first no-fault divorce law drafted.
-Scholars at Berkeley have conducted groundbreaking research on urban street gangs and on basic human nutritional requirements, identified why wartime supply ships were failing at sea, invented technologies to build faster and cheaper computer chips, and imaged the infant universe.
+Scholars at Berkeley have conducted groundbreaking research on topics ranging from urban street gangs to basic human nutritional requirements.
+They have identified why wartime supply ships were failing at sea, invented technologies to build faster and cheaper computer chips, and imaged the infant universe.

 In accordance with UC's "public" character, the university has long served talented individuals regardless of means.
 As early as 1897, financial aid was available for "needy and deserving" students.
 More than a century later, UC Berkeley combines outstanding teaching and research programs with broad access for students of all means — educating more federal Pell Grant recipients from low-income families than all eight Ivy League universities combined.
 Seventeen percent of UC Berkeley freshmen are the first in their families to attend college.